someparty/someparty/source/articles/2017-10-08-then-youre-gone.html.markdown

 [Watch: Century Palm - "New Creation" @ YouTube](https://www.youtube.com/watch?v=_-6p-oeAyBY "#")

 Of the group's lineup, everyone's at work on something new.
 Penny Clark and Jesse Locke are two-thirds of [Tough Age](https://tough-age.bandcamp.com/) and are set to release their new LP *Shame* on the 20th.
 Paul Lawton recently unveiled his new band [Don't Bother](http://dontbothermusic.bandcamp.com).
 I'm not entirely certain what Andrew Payne's up to, but the former [Zebrassieres](https://zebrassieres.bandcamp.com/) frontman's sure to re-emerge sooner or later with something new.
+(Update: Andrew's making electronic music solo as [Vanity Phase](https://vanityphase.bandcamp.com/)).

 ## Of Note